Uniforms of the Russian Armed Forces: Aerospace and Airborne Forces

 The uniforms of the Aerospace Forces and Airborne Forces of the Russian Federation and Soviet Union are traditionally blue.
 The Air Force command staff wore a blue uniform in the 1920s and 1930s (with interruptions).
 Pre-war and early Second World War pilots also wore blue.
 Later in the war, the tunic colouring was reverted to khaki for all ranks, however, the universal breeches colouring of blue applied in parade dress (this also applied the Ground Forces until the M69 uniforms were introduced).
 From 1955-1957, there was a short-lived revival of the blue tunic colouring for Air Force officers.
 In 1969 there was a full blue revival for officer parade dress.
-Apart from this, officer and soldier uniforms were khaki coloured.
+Apart from this, officer and airmen uniforms were khaki coloured.
 The 1994 uniforms kept blue as the primary service and parade dress colour, however, this quickly fell out of use in the late 1990s and early 2000s.
 Blue was once again revived as part of the 2008 uniform reforms to a position similar to the 1969 role, with the exception being that Air Force officers and generals wear a blue service dress instead of olive (which had replaced khaki in the Russian Federation).
 This exception does not apply to Space Forces or Airborne Forces officers and generals, who continue to wear olive.
 The 2012-introduced office uniform is blue for all Air Force and Airborne Forces personnel and olive for all Space Forces personnel.

 Throughout the existence of the Russian Federation, the Airborne Forces have continued to use the telnyashka and sky-blue beret from the Soviet period as a mark of distinction from the rest of the Aerospace Forces uniform set.

 In the place of crown eagles, Air Force pilots and Honour Guard units have pilot brevets.
 This is in contrast to the Soviet period in which all officers, regardless of rank, had brevets.